SURGroup/UQpy/README.rst

 Description
 ===========

-UQpy is a numerical tool for performing uncertainty quantification using python.
+UQpy (Uncertainty Quantification with python) is a general purpose Python toolbox for modeling uncertainty in physical and mathematical systems..

 Supported methods
 ===========